Skip to content

 Understanding Stress

-Some stress is normal — even useful.
-But when it becomes constant, when you can't switch off, when your body is running on fumes and your patience is paper-thin — that's not resilience.
-That's burnout.
+Some stress is normal, even useful.
+The problem starts when it becomes constant.
+When you can't switch off.
+When your body is running on empty and your patience runs out before lunch.

-Our practitioners help you understand what's driving the pressure and build strategies that actually work in the context of your real life — not a textbook one.
+Our registered psychologists and counsellors work with you to understand what's actually driving the pressure, and build practical strategies that fit your life, not a textbook version of it.

 What We Support